rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 >**Example:**
 >Title proper: <CITE>Watch tower in a vineyard</CITE>
 >Note on title: <CITE>Still image resource.
 Title from news service's logbook of photographers' work</CITE>
->>(*Comment*: Still image resource)
 >>**(*Ingest comment*: example needs review)**

 <a name="1.21.31.3.Y.Y">1.21.31.3.Y.Y</a> **Multiple options for Title proper**.
 If the preferred source of information contains more than one option for Title proper, use judgment in determining which choice of Title proper will be most useful for the resource in hand.
 Provide variant title access to other titles if considered important.

 >**Example:**
 ><CITE>Tweed suits the smartest for daily spring wear</CITE>
->>(*Comment*: Still image resource.
-For this news photograph, the cataloger opted to use the cutline printed above the long caption as the title proper.
+>>(*Comment*: For this news photograph, the cataloger opted to use the cutline printed above the long caption as the title proper.
 The slug at the end of the caption, "Washington Fashions, April 22, 1929" could be recorded in a [Note on title](/DCRMR/title/Note-on-title/) or a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/).
 The long caption that begins "Mrs. Wm.
 B. Bankhead, wife of Representative Bankhead of Ala. who makes her home at the Carlton …" can be excerpted in a [Summarization of content](/DCRMR/additional-notes/Summarization-of-content/) note)
 >>**(*Ingest comment*: example needs review)**

 >**Example**:
 ><CITE>Franciscus Valesius, D.G.
 Dux Alenson et Brabant, Comes Flandriae, Protect.
 Belgicae</CITE>
->>(*Comment*: Still image resource.
-Cataloger opted to use title engraved within plate as Title proper in order to collocate multiple impressions of the plate.
+>>(*Comment*: Cataloger opted to use title engraved within plate as Title proper in order to collocate multiple impressions of the plate.
 The letterpress title above the engraving, "Francis of Valois, Duke of Aniou, of Brabant, &c., Earle of Flanders, &c., Protector of the Belgicke libertie," has variant title access and is described in a [Note on title](/DCRMR/title/Note-on-title/))
 >>**(*Ingest comment*: example needs review)**

 ## 1.21.32 Forms of the title proper